Robust Collaborative Learning of Patch-level and Image-level Annotations for Diabetic Retinopathy Grading from Fundus Image: Experimental Results

 \subsection{Ablation Studies}

-In this section, we experimentally prove some key concerns of CLPI from the following aspects: 1) Our lesion attention generator is effective in exploring valuable lesion information for improving the DR grading performance.
+In this section, we experimentally investigate some key concerns of CLPI from the following aspects: 1) Our lesion attention generator is effective in exploring valuable lesion information for improving the DR grading performance.
 2) It is necessary to optimize CLPI in an end-to-end manner, which can collaboratively build bidirectional information exchange between image-level grade and five-grained lesion features, to achieve more promising results.

-{\bf The Effectiveness of lesion attentions generator.} To prove that our lesion attention generator is helpful for DR grading, we train some popular classification architectures directly with our weighted attention map $\bf{I^{AM}}$ (see Fig.~\ref{fig.mainWorkflow}) instead of the fundus images.
-Wherein, the $\bf{I^{AM}}$ are achieved off-line by our lesion attention generator.
-Fig.~\ref{fig.lesionAttentionAdvantage} illustrates the results of the classification architectures trained with private dataset and tested on {\em Messidor-2} dataset.
+{\bf The effectiveness of the lesion attention generator.} To prove that our lesion attention generator is helpful for DR grading, we train some popular classification architectures directly with our weighted attention map $\bf{I^{AM}}$ (see Fig.~\ref{fig.mainWorkflow}) instead of the fundus images.
+The $\bf{I^{AM}}$ is achieved offline by our lesion attention generator.
+Fig.~\ref{fig.lesionAttentionAdvantage} illustrates the results of the classification architectures trained with the private dataset and tested on {\em Messidor-2} dataset.
 All the methods are pre-trained with the patches from {\em IDRiD} dataset except CLPI-.
 CLPI- is the proposed framework without patch-level pre-training.
 We can see that each method trained with our lesion attention generator outperforms the one directly pre-trained with lesion patches.
 Therefore, our lesion attention scheme is effective in improving DR grading.
-In addition, the comparison between CLPI and CLPI- proves the merits of exploring lesion features for DR grading.
+In addition, the comparison between CLPI and CLPI- shows the merits of exploring lesion features for DR grading.

+Additionally, the five-grade confusion matrices of CLPI and the DenseNet-121 are listed in Table~\ref{table:confmat1}.
+We can see that most errors take place around the adjacent grades.
+Such mistakes are not easy to avoid even by clinical ophthalmologist.
+It is unacceptable that the severe NPDR (Label 3) / PDR (Lable 4) be miss-classified into No DR (Label 0) or mild DR (Label 1) and vice versa.
+The bottom left (red) and top right (blue) of the confusion matrices in Table~\ref{table:confmat1} record the unacceptable errors.
+Compared to the Densenet-121, the total number of the unacceptable errors is reduced from $34$ to $20$.
+Note that the grading module of CLPI and DenseNet-121 share the same backbone, the reduction of the unacceptable mistakes further demonstrates the effectiveness of our lesion attention generator.

 {\bf The necessity of the end-to-end collaborative learning scheme.} In this part, we set up ablation studies from both quantitative and qualitative aspects.

 Table \ref{tab.CL-shortcut-cmp} records the quantitative ablation studies.
 Wherein, {\em CLPI without end-to-end learning} means that training the CLPI by fixing the pre-trained lesion attention generator.
 In this way, the information is only one-way transmit from the lesion attention generator to the grading module, therefore the lesion attention generator cannot be optimized by the image-level grade annotations. {\em CLPI without shortcut} denotes that training CLPI framework without the lesion shortcut in Fig.~\ref{fig.mainWorkflow}, i.e., the gradient are back-propagated through the {\bf deep} classification backbone to the lesion attention generator.